NOSiCode-CV/IGRP-Framework/CONTRIBUTING.md

 - [Code Review](#white_check_mark-code-review)
 - [Credits](#pray-credits)

 ## :book: Code of Conduct

-Please review our [Code of Conduct](../CODE_OF_CONDUCT.md).
+Please review our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) .
 It is in effect at all times.
 We expect it to be honored by everyone who contributes to this project.

 ## :bulb: Asking Questions